An Empirical Study on Governance in Bitcoin's Consensus Evolution: Results

+The results from RQ 1 established the role definitions for blockchain.
+In this part, we focus on how they can use their role to influence the process derived from RQ2.

-The deployment techniques and observations from Bitcoin's history demonstrate Bitcoin's flat and decentralized power structure among miners in a blockchain.
-As pointed out in \cref{fig:power} anyone can be a developer and write whatever code they want, but it is up to the miners to adopt consensus changes.
-Bitcoin is not an oligarchy nor a democracy; it is a consensus driven by miners and the longest valid chain rule.
-The aspect of validity is subjective, and it is up to every individual which constitution they want to follow.
-However, consistency is essential, and a cryptocurrency's value relies on usage and adoption.
-Moreover, the security in PoW blockchains relies on the total hash power and its distribution in the network.
+We argue that blockchains hold their value in participation and adoption, and all the actors will generally benefit from collaborating.
+Whether a rule change is worth deploying is a trade-off between the impact of the new functionality and the impact on the network's consistency~\cite{self}.
+The balance of power for the roles deciding the evolutionary path for a decentralised distributed ledger is illustrated in~\cref{fig:power}, which demonstrates a flat and decentralised decision-making power structure among miners within the blockchain.
+As highlighted in~\cref{fig:power}, anyone can act as a developer and write code, but \textbf{it ultimately falls upon the miners to adopt consensus changes}.
+Bitcoin operates neither as an oligarchy nor a democracy; rather, it functions through consensus, driven by miners and governed by the longest valid chain rule. \textbf{The concept of validity remains subjective, allowing each individual to choose their preferred consensus implementation.} However, consistency is crucial, and a cryptocurrency's value hinges on its usage and adoption.
+Additionally, security in Proof of Work (PoW) blockchains relies on the total hash power and its distribution across the network.
+Therefore, avoiding controversial changes or reconciling with the majority fork might be desirable in case of a chain split.